chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 To enable the GitHub integration, you will need:

 #.
-A Chef Automate user account with ``admin`` role in the Chef Automate enterprise you wish to connect.
+A Workflow user account with ``admin`` role in the Workflow enterprise you wish to connect.
 #.
 The URL for your GitHub instance.
 #.
 A GitHub user to use as the service account.
-This user must have full access (read/write) to the projects you wish to add to Chef Automate.
+This user must have full access (read/write) to the projects you wish to add to Workflow.

    .. image:: ../../images/collaborator_permission.png